Showing 1866 results

 no2004109731 · Corporate body

-In 1935, at the request of the South Dakota Nurses’ Association, South Dakota State College established a Department of Nursing under the Division of Pharmacy, with Leila Given as its first director.
-The first degree was awarded in 1936 to Rachel Hasle.
-Under subsequent leaders Martha Krause (1939–1943) and R. Esther Erickson (1943–1954), the program expanded but remained a five-year course in partnership with Sioux Valley Hospital in Sioux Falls for clinical experience.
+Nursing education at South Dakota State College began in 1935, when the institution established a Department of Nursing under the Division of Pharmacy at the request of the South Dakota Nurses’ Association.
+Leila Given served as the first director, and the first nursing degree was awarded in 1936 to Rachel Hasle.
+Under the leadership of Martha Krause from 1939 to 1943 and R. Esther Erickson from 1943 to 1954, the program expanded but continued as a five year course that relied on a cooperative arrangement with Sioux Valley Hospital in Sioux Falls for clinical training.

-In 1952, a four-year program was introduced.
-Clinical experiences continued at Sioux Valley Hospital, now jointly overseen with Augustana College.
-Public Health and Rural Nursing were added in 1954.
-In 1955, Helen Gilkey became director, contracts with Sioux Valley Hospital were ended, and new clinical sites were established in South Dakota and Minnesota.
-In 1956, the Department of Nursing became the Division of Nursing, with Gilkey as the first dean.
-The division moved into Solberg Hall (Old Engineering Building) in 1957.
+A four year nursing program was introduced in 1952, while clinical education continued at Sioux Valley Hospital under joint oversight with Augustana College.
+Public Health and Rural Nursing components were added in 1954.
+In 1955, Helen Gilkey was appointed director, contractual relationships with Sioux Valley Hospital were ended, and new clinical sites were developed throughout South Dakota and Minnesota.
+The following year, the Department of Nursing was elevated to divisional status, becoming the Division of Nursing with Gilkey as its first dean.
+In 1957, the division relocated to Solberg Hall, the former Engineering Building.

 Local authority · Corporate body